 How do you choose which essential oils to make a perfume or cologne with?

 Make sure you do your research on oils before settling on a brand.
 There is a lot of dishonesty in the essential oils market that few people truly understand.
-I do have a blog post about understanding quality I encourage you to check out.
+I do have a blog post about understanding the dirty little secrets in the essential oil industry no one is talking about I encourage you to check out.

-I choose to use Young Living essential oils because of their Seed to Seal Guarantee and because of all the support I’ve received from them over the past few years I’ve been a customer.
+I choose to use Young Living essential oils because of their Seed to Seal Guarantee and because of all the support I've received from them over the past few years I've been a customer.
 They complement my nontoxic lifestyle perfectly, and have enhanced my quality of life in ways I could never imagine being possible beforehand.
-Check out my Membership page to see more about how you can receive a 24% discount on their essential oils and essential oil infused products, for life.
+Check out my Membership page to see more about how you can receive individual and group coaching for using essential oils, access to my favorite references, plus a 24% discount on their essential oils and essential oil infused products, for life.